nodejs/node/doc/api/async_hooks.md

 ```

 The `TCPSERVERWRAP` is not part of this graph, even though it was the reason for
 `console.log()` being called.
-This is because binding to a port without a
+This is because binding to a port without a host
-hostname is a *synchronous* operation, but to maintain a completely asynchronous
+name is a *synchronous* operation, but to maintain a completely asynchronous
 API the user's callback is placed in a `process.nextTick()`.

 The graph only shows *when* a resource was created, not *why*, so to track